-- > Operations, services, and activities of a comprehensive child support services department. - ➤ Child support programs at the federal, state, and local level, including the establishment, modification, and enforcement of child support orders. - Principles and application of civil and criminal family law, trial procedures and techniques, conduct of court proceedings, rules of evidence, legal research methods, and judicial procedures. - Advanced principles and practices of child support in the local courts. - ➤ Principles and practices of employee supervision, including work planning, assignment review and evaluation, discipline, and the training of staff in work procedures. - > Principles and practices of leadership. - California statutory and case law. - > Negotiating techniques. - > Principles and practices of budget development and administration. - Principles and practices of contract administration. - ➤ Principles and techniques for working with groups and fostering effective team interaction to ensure teamwork is conducted smoothly. - > Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and County staff. - ➤ The structure and content of the English language, including the meaning and spelling of words, rules of composition, and grammar. - Modern equipment and communication tools used for business functions and program, project, and task coordination. - > Computers and software programs (e.g., Microsoft software packages) to conduct, compile, and/or generate documentation.
+- Principles and practices of leadership. - California statutory and case law. - Negotiating techniques. - Principles and practices of budget development and administration. - Principles and practices of contract administration. - Principles and techniques for working with groups and fostering effective team interaction to ensure teamwork is conducted smoothly. - ◆ Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and County staff. - •Correct The structure and content of the English usagelanguage, including the meaning and spelling, of words, rules of composition, and grammar, and punctuation. - Principles of business computer applications related to the work. - Modern equipment and communication tools used for business functions and program, project, and task coordination. - Computers and software programs (e.g., Microsoft software packages) to conduct, compile, and/or generate documentation.